 This later career in politics, just like his flying career before it, abandoned because the psychological aftermath of the accident is just too big for this man to cope with.
 He was diagnosed with “posttraumatic stress disorder”.

 Today he works as a Councillor and has spent time lecturing but as his fame has dwindled with the passing years so has interest in this fascinating man.

 “When I look at it today, the crash gave me many great experiences that I otherwise never would have had.
 It also changed my outlook on life.
 I feel I got a second chance and learned to appreciate life more.
 But the media bustle was difficult to handle.
 People have accused me of bathing in the attention.
 It’s not the way it is and I do not understand their jealousy.
 I have not – nor have I ever tried to live up to the stereotypical image of a hero.
 I cry easily, as I showed back then, and I have for example spoken publicly about what to do if you have urination problems.
 It’s anti-hero-ish and not very manly.
 I have always done what I felt was right.
 And I do not regret any of it despite the fact that it probably has had consequences.”

-As the programme finishes the announcer speaks of Stefan G Rasmussen and how there is a layer of bitterness that lies over his hero status.
+As the programme finishes the announcer speaks of Stefan G. Rasmussen and how there is a layer of bitterness that lies over his hero status.
 Despite this, his approach to life is good.
-When he is not giving lectures or sitting in the council chambers, he finds joy in his two great passions – playing golf and tending his garden.
+When he is not giving lectures of sitting in the council chambers, he finds joy in his two great passions – playing golf and tending his garden.

-Asked about his first love – the passion for flying – he smiles and just lifts his hands in a shrug.
+Asked about his first love – the passion for flying – he smiles and just lifts his hand in a shrug.